btr1975/QuickConfigTemplates/README.md

 * Now supports a version 2 of the yml file.
 This allows you to use multiple groups of devices using different templates.
   Please see the examples in the Docs folder.
+* In this version you can have multiple input directories, the "yml_directory" group.
+* Added a note key for the yml file, so you can add notes to config sections

 ### Requirements
 * Jinja2==2.10